glouppe/info8010-deep-learning/lecture1.md

 - robotic control
 - ... and many others.

-How can we *write a computer program* that implements this mechanism?
+How can we *write a computer program* that implements that?

 ---